Skip to main content

 Academic (PhD / postdoc / faculty)

-Literature-review annotation across 60+ papers, double-blind anonymization for journal submission, OCR of archival material that can't legally leave the institution.
+Literature-review annotation across 60+ papers, double-blind anonymization for journal submission, organizing archival material that can't legally leave the institution (local OCR coming soon).

 Qualitative / social science

-Interview-transcript redaction for IRB and FERPA compliance, mixed-file project organization (transcripts, field notes, consent forms), local Whisper transcription of interview audio.
+Interview-transcript redaction for IRB and FERPA compliance, mixed-file project organization (transcripts, field notes, consent forms).
+Local audio transcription coming soon.

 STEM / lab science